max-gartz/hf-tasks/README.md

 docker build -t <account_id>.dkr.ecr.<region>.amazonaws.com/<repository>:<tag> .
 docker push <account_id>.dkr.ecr.<region>.amazonaws.com/<repository>:<tag>
 ```
+This will use the default build arguments, but you can also overwrite them with the `--build-arg` flag.

 To test the image, run the following command on a machine with an H100 GPU:
 ```bash